When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Welding Helmet for MIG Welding

-The light level of the filter is DIN4, and the time it takes to go from dark state to bright takes just 0.1 to 1-second.
-The viewing window measures 3.62 x 1.65 inches, and the helmet is lightweight, allowing for prolonged use.
+The filter transitions from dark to bright in 0.1 to 1.0 seconds.
+The viewing window measures 3.62 x 1.65 inches, and the lightweight design supports prolonged use.

 Pros